Tsundoiii/Blahaj-Finder/README.md

 ![image](https://github.com/Tsundoiii/blahaj-finder/assets/91398247/3c6956c5-c750-4f75-bd87-10391f780db6)

 You can search multiple states by separating them with commas (so you're not stuck with just going to Florida (ugh)).
+In this case, it would search for the closest store which is located in either Florida or North Carolina.

 ![image](https://github.com/Tsundoiii/blahaj-finder/assets/91398247/046f6287-7d64-4d8c-8ebb-d364b6a084d4)